edz504/not_grapefruit/demand_pipeline/readme.txt

 For example, the optimization might tell us that the profit-maximizing price gives a demanded supply of X FCOJ futures over the whole year.
 The trick here is that we're removing the supply constraint under the assumption that the figure we came up with 5 years previous is close enough to the optimal number here that we will have enough.
 For example, we're assuming that 5 years ago, the optimal number we came up with using the ROJ/FCOJ script (non-constrained), is approximately (or, in a worse case, more than) the amount X that our current beliefs tell us is optimal.

-Note that pre-2021, we still need to run the find_optimal_prices_ROJ_FCOJ.R script in order to obtain our 5 year ahead beliefs for the optimal quantity to order.
+Note that pre-2021, we still need to run the find_optimal_prices_FCOJ_ROJ.R script in order to obtain our 5 year ahead beliefs for the optimal quantity to order.

 We need to determine a policy for both cases of our 5-years-ago ordered quantity not matching current optimal beliefs: both in cases where supply is more than demand, and vice versa.